 - enable your customers, prospects and suspects to research solutions, evaluate yours, and even whimsically waltz among various decision stages and feedback loops toward eventually deciding whether to inquire, pay, receive and use your offerings, all with minimal human intervention; of course you can program it to notify you at key junctures, so you can intervene and assist.

-You might think this online commerce model only works in selling familiar physical goods like books, clothing and productivity software, or servicing a previous purchase, but that it does not necessarily work with more complex products and services.
-On the contrary; the more complex your sales and service model, the more likely it is a candidate for marketing and sales automation to help you scale up to manage and optimize that complexity – and perhaps even use its data to discover ways to simplify, improve service, and get better results.
+You might think this online commerce model only makes sense in big businesses, large catalogs, complex workflows or servicing a previous purchase, but not in yours.
+On the contrary; just about any organization can benefit from marketing and sales automation to help you scale up, optimize your business, and use the reports to discover ways to simplify, improve service, and get better results.

 Put simply: there are 7 billion humans, and not enough time or resources to do each task by hand.
 It’s time to automate.
 Put differently: we are now all technology companies.
 From Amazon and Nordstrom to state and federal government services, we expect technology to facilitate everything from transactions to relationships.
 Right?